 VSPCA is recognised by Animal Welfare Board of India and the Union Ministry of Environment and Forests.
-We are associate members of WSPA/International and the RSPCA/UK.
-VSPCA is the "sister shelter" of the Animal Rescue League of Boston.

 - Implementing community-based awareness and education programs in 24 fishing villages, with plans to reach-out to even more.

 - This compassionate campaign received immense appreciation from across the world.
 Since the beginning of the programme in the year 2000, so far 37,560 packets of Vegan meals have been distributed to the poor abandoned people on the street sharing the warmth with the animals.

 - From several years an average of 12,000 to 15,000 days-old male calves were going to slaughter houses which after our efforts of several months finally ended when The Honorable Minister of Endowments declared complete stop on the auctions of male calves that keep coming donated by villagers.

 - Our CRPI team showed immense hard work and dedication which resulted in maximum rescue of the cattles.
 Last year itself we rescued 3,974 cattles out of which 2,816 were given for adoption to the poor needy farmers.